November 4, 2021

 Within the context of this discussion, it is worth remembering that information systems such as ELNs, CDSs, and LIMSs often rely on Excel.
 Many pharmaceutical development programs have gaps in their data management strategy, such as between disconnected data silos or difficult-to-read instrument data formats.
 Excel is used to patch these holes by exporting data into a spreadsheet in one system to import into another.
 While this may seem like a convenient approach, you reintroduce all the problems outlined above.

 Excel is the “data manager of last resort.”
 Data management is only as strong as its weakest link, so it is not enough to have an ELN, CDS, and LIMS.
 Sound science demands data management strategies that do not rely on Excel.

 One of Excel’s strengths is its flexibility.
 With enough effort, plug-ins, and workarounds, it seems like a spreadsheet can do almost anything.
 The problem is we are asking too much from Excel—it is being stretched beyond its limits.
 It is a great application but is not designed to manage chemical information, much less to handle experimental and analytical data for an entire research project.

 Think of all the time spent tracking down spreadsheets, verifying file versions, and cleaning data.
 Around the world, the best and the brightest in the pharmaceutical industry are spending thousands of hours per year being data janitors.
 That is a waste of money and talent.

 Better data management can lead to more productive scientists and better pharmaceutical products.
-That is why ACD/Labs developed Luminata, a chemistry manufacturing and control (CMC) decision support software that brings all your process and analytical data together in one interface.
+That is why ACD/Labs developed Luminata, a chemistry manufacturing and control (CMC) decision support software that acts as an Excel alternative, bringing all your process and analytical data together in one interface.
 Scientists at a major biopharmaceutical company found that Luminata can drastically reduce their reliance on Excel, accelerate regulatory submissions, and contribute to a culture of data sharing.